littlektframework/littlektframework.github.io/_docs/2d/cameras-and-viewports.md

 ### Stretch Viewport

 A viewport that supports using a virtual size (via [StretchViewport](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/lehaine/littlekt/util/viewport/ScalingViewports.kt#L34)).
 The virtual viewport is strechted to fit the screen.
 There are no black bars and the aspect ratio can change after scaling.

-### Fit Viewport

-A viewport that supports using a virtual size (via [FitViewport](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/lehaine/littlekt/util/viewport/ScalingViewports.kt#L29)).
-The virtual viewport will maintain its aspect ratio while attempting to fit as much as possible onto the screen.
-Black bars may appear.

-### Fill Viewport

-A viewport that supports using a virtual size (via [FillViewport](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/lehaine/littlekt/util/viewport/ScalingViewports.kt#L39)).
-The virtual viewport will maintain its aspect ratio but in an attempt to fiill the screen parts of the viewport may be cut off.
-No black bars may appear.

 ### Extend Viewport